Reading advice for Multicore Programming

 The course is defined by the slides.
-Some slides contain details which I certainly not will ask on the exam, e.g. various versions of Power instructions for adding numbers or reading from memory and similar details.
+Some slides contain details which I certainly not will ask on the exam, e.g. on the automatic parallelization of sequential code by optimizing compilers.
 Principles are more important.

 Below are advice on what is important to achieve a certain grade, i.e. if you wish to pass you should study at least those pages marked as 3.